-Note: This article was first published on May 24, 2016, and is being republished on May 27, 2019, Jawaharlal Nehru’s death anniversary.
+Note: This article was first published on May 24, 2016, and was republished on November 14, 2020, Jawaharlal Nehru’s birth anniversary.

 Writing in the Sunday Times of India, Amulya Gopalakrishnan recently brought out the huge Nehru vilification industry that exists across cyberspace.
 In Rajasthan, India’s first prime minister is being wiped out from schools since it is more easy to fiddle with textbooks than write academic tomes based on verifiable facts, footnotes and peer-review.

 But what would India have been minus Nehru ?

 It is very difficult to separate one or the other of the towering individuals who fought for India’s freedom.
 But there are specific issues in which the personality of the leader played a distinct role.
 And so it is with Nehru.
 A counterfactual on India minus Nehru emerges from the consideration of the following eight points.

 First, in 1927, he attended the Congress of Oppressed Nationalities in Brussels and gave the freedom movement an international outlook.
 His anti-imperialist cosmopolitanism certainly gave a modern patina to India’s freedom struggle.